Redth/f50/README.md

  - We should check to ensure developers have the appropriate permissions declared in their platform app configurations and throw a _useful_ exception when they do not:
    - iOS apps sometimes need entries in the Info.plist describing the intent behind using the functionality
    - Android apps need permissions defined in the AndroidManifest.xml
+ - There are already a few obvious API considerations, and will definitely be more as we design it:
    - Discuss the merits of a consistent `IsAvailable` and `IsEnabled` set of properties or methods on each service class
    - Premissions API needs restructuing - should it know about all of the permission types?
 Or should each set of API's with specific functionality know about these and deal with them behind the scenes.
 We may want a consistent API here with things like `HasPermission()` and `RequestPermission()` calls for any feature requiring permissions.

 ## Geolocation